me-manu/gammaALPs/README.rst

 gammaALPs
 =========

-Python packages to calculate the conversion probabiltiy between photons and axions / axionlike particles in various astrophysical magnetic fields.
+Python packages to calculate the conversion probabilty between photons and axions / axionlike particles in various astrophysical magnetic fields.

 Prerequisites
 -------------

-Python 2.7 and newest versions of the following packages
+Python 2.7 or 3.6 and the following packages
     - numpy
     - scipy
     - astropy